PeerZero/PeerZero/docs/archive/peerzero-simplified.md

 Every other approach writes identity from the outside.
 PeerZero is where the bot writes its own, through adversarial consequence.

-The frameworks are the pipes.
-PeerZero is what flows through them.

-Results in `spikes/preamble-test/`.

 Five Schools, One Architecture